WyrmUK/Wyrm.Math/README.md

 Round, Round (to digits), Round (with algorithm), Round (to digits with algorithm), ScaleB, Sign, Sin, SinCos, Sinh, Sqr, Sqrt,
 Tan, Tanh, Truncate.
+### Complex Square Root
+Z = N.Sqrti()

+Calculates the square root of a number (either decimal or double) and returns the result as a complex number.

 ## Wyrm.Math.ComplexNumbers
 Provides complex number arithmetic.